allegro/allRank/README.md

  Note that following MSLR-WEB30K convention, your libsvm file with training data should be named `train.txt`.
 You can specify the name of the validation dataset
  (eg. valid or test) in the config.
 Results will be saved under the path ```<job_dir>/results/<run_id>```

-Google cloud storage is supported in allRank as a place for data and job results.
+Google Cloud Storage is supported in allRank as a place for data and job results.

 ### Implementing custom loss functions